r1nov8/FramoCRM/QUOTE_GENERATION_SYSTEM.md

   - Description: "Assistance at start-up commissioning of the system, <persons>-man, <days>-working days."

 Output
 - Default is DOCX.
-The generator will first try your template at `backend/files/templates/Quote Anti-Heeling MAL.docx` (preferred), then `quote_anti_heeling.docx`, then the first `.docx` in that folder.
+The generator will first try your template at `backend/files/templates/Quote Anti-Heeling MAL.docx` (preferred) or `Quote MAL.docx`.
+  Then `quote_anti_heeling.docx` / `quote.docx`, then the first `.docx` in that folder.
 If no template is available, it falls back to a programmatic DOCX; if that fails, to TXT.
 The table shows Item, Qty, Unit, Description and a footer `Price: <CURRENCY> <TOTAL>`.

 Extensibility
-- Add mappers for valves, controls, piping, installation, etc.
+- Add mappers for additional components (piping, install, services).
-- Add pricing to items when available, or compute totals from line items.
+- Add pricing to items and compute totals from line items when available.

 Backward Compatibility
-- All changes are additive.
-Existing endpoints and file output remain.
+- Additive changes only; existing endpoints and file outputs remain.
-- Legacy `products` API is transparently supported via `project_line_items`.
+- Legacy `products` API remains usable; `project_line_items` is preferred going forward.